psteinb/deeprace/README.md

-The most commonly used git commands are: list      list available models run       run training on a given model
+The most commonly used git commands are: list      list available models train     run training on a given model

 See 'deeprace help <command>' for more information on a specific command.
 ```